 Obey the FIDE Laws of Chess.

-Should an eligible player register and pay for entry into the Major division and then become ineligible due to a decline in their rating, their eligibility will be reviewed by the Chief Organiser and Chief Arbiter.
-The review will be of the significance of decline in rating and may include considerations such as live rating and performance in the Doeberl Cup (should the player be participating).
+Should an eligible player register and pay for entry into the Masters division and then become ineligible due to a decline in their rating, their eligibility will be reviewed by the Chief Organiser and Chief Arbiter.
 The player should contact the Chief Organiser immediately following the publication of the FIDE rating list for April 2024.

-Should a player registered for the Open division achieve a rating that qualifies them for the Major division, the player should immediately contact the Chief Organiser and request that they be transferred if they wish to play in the Major division.
+Should a player registered for the Amateurs division achieve a rating that qualifies them for the Masters division, the player should immediately contact the Chief Organiser and request that they be transferred if they wish to play in the Masters division.

 A player wishing to register for the Major division, but does not meet the rating requirement, may register provisionally.
-Should a player who registers provisionally for the Major division still not possess a rating greater than or equal to 2000 on the FIDE April 2024 rating list, that player will be assessed for eligibility as above.
-That player will be contacted to either have their place confirmed or moved into the Open division - a partial or full refund of entry will be issued as required.
+A player who registers in this way agrees that $50 of their entry fee shall be kept as a deposit.
+Should a player who registers provisionally for the Masters division still not possess a rating greater than or equal to 2000 on the FIDE April 2024 rating list, that player will be assessed for eligibility as above.
+That player will be contacted to either have their place confirmed or moved into the Amateurs division.
+If the player agrees to play in the Amateurs division, a partial refund equal to the difference in cost of entry fees at the time of registration will be provided; if they choose instead to withdraw, a full refund less the deposit and booking fees will be provided.

 Players withdrawing more than seven (7) days prior to the commencement of this tournament are entitled to a full refund (less processing fees).
 If a player withdraws within seven (7) days but more than two (2) days prior to the commencement of this tournament a 50% refund will be issued (less processing fees).
 Any player who withdraws less than two (2) days prior to or after the commencement of this tournament will forfeit their entry fees.